awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ti.md

 **To run the FreeRTOS demo in TI Code Composer**

 1. Make sure the Sense On Power \(SOP\) jumper on your Texas Instruments CC3220SF\-LAUNCHXL is in position 0\.
-For more information, see [CC3220 SimpleLink User's Guide](http://www.ti.com/lit/ug/swru463b/swru463b.pdf)\.
+For more information, see [UniFlash CC3x20, CC3x35 SimpleLink Wi\-Fi and Internet of Things Programmer's Guide](http://www.ti.com/lit/ug/swru455j/swru455j.pdf)\.

 1. Use a USB cable to connect your Texas Instruments CC3220SF\-LAUNCHXL to your computer\.